bandprotocol/bandchain-docs-archived/docs/data-provider/oracle-script/deployment.md

     --keyring-backend test # specify keyring (test,os,...)
 ```

-In this message, they specify various parameters of the oracle script they wish to register, including
+This message specifies various parameters of the oracle script that will be registered including

 - the schema of the oracle script
 - the name of the oracle script